GeoHistoricalData/gallipy/README.md

 # Todo
 - Implement the Search API.
-- Implement the OCR retrieval.
-- Provide an object representation of API response rather than  `OrderedDict`
+- Provide an better representation of API response than a simple  `OrderedDict`.